adgellida/chocolateyautomaticpackages/ReadMe.md

 ![](http://i.imgur.com/Tl52ASY.png)

-TO DO & DOING IT
+TO DO & DOING IT (RIGHT NOW!)

 * Bugfixing all the detected packages with problems.
 * Do all packages "checksIfIsInstalled" - checkables if they are installed on system and not to install them if they exist.
 For example "cdex" package.
 With registry keys or executable version (prioritary, more quick).
 * Change name on shortcuts in packages that are not installables (portables).
 For example "AdwCleaner" package.
+By now F5 to refresh desktop is required or re-enter on the session.

 PACKAGES WITH SERIOUS PROBLEMS